2. Provide a personalized customer experience.

 When deciding to make a purchase, 81% of customers say that trust is an important factor in their decision.
 Building trust isn’t a one-size-fits-all tactic that any business can implement overnight.
 After all, the definition of trust is the “firm belief in the reliability, truth, ability, or strength of someone or something.”
-Reliability is a key factor in building trust, so your company should be consistent in delivering value to customers.
+Reliability is a key factor in building trust, so your company should consistently deliver value to customers.

-Consistently following through on your brand promise and doing what you say you’ll do over time will have an impact on whether or not your customers perceive your brand as trustworthy.
+Consistently following through on your brand promise and doing what you say you’ll do over time will impact whether or not your customers perceive your brand as trustworthy.

 Offering a product or service that’s superior to your competitors in the eyes of your customers is no easy feat, but the reward is worth it in the long run.
 If you’ve developed a niche for your business that solves a critical customer pain point, you’re on the right track to retaining customers.

 People ultimately buy what holds value to them.
 Eliminating a bottleneck, removing a kink in a workflow, or automating a process in a way that no other company can is a strong reason for a customer to commit to your brand.

 A customer retention program is an amalgamation of several types of tactics.
 There’s a program for just about every business case.
 Below, we define customer retention programs, explain the most common types, and show you examples of how to implement them within your organization.